Skip to main content

 What’s New in V2

 PolyUSD Collateral — V2 uses PolyUSD instead of USDC.e as the exchange collateral.
 PolyUSD is a 1:1 wrapper around USDC.e with 6 decimals.
 See the PolyUSD Guide for details on wrapping and unwrapping.
-Updated Order Struct — Four fields removed (taker, expiration, nonce, feeRateBps), three added (timestamp, metadata, builder).
-The polynode SDK handles this automatically.
+Updated Order Struct — The EIP-712 signed hash drops two fields (nonce, feeRateBps) and adds three (timestamp, metadata, builder).
+The HTTP POST body still carries expiration (defaulted to "0" for no expiration).
+The polynode SDK handles all of this automatically.
+The dropped feeRateBps field was Polymarket’s protocol fee slot inside the V1 order.
+V2 doesn’t have a per-order protocol fee slot — Polymarket’s fee model moves to a CLOB-level config plus the builder bytes32 rev share.
+The polynode Fee Escrow is unaffected by this change: it was never connected to the feeRateBps field.
+Our fee is pulled via a separate signed authorization (FeeAuth under our own EIP-712 domain) and only moves collateral.
+See the Fee Escrow Guide for the V2-native FeeEscrow contract address and the three-fee breakdown.
 EIP-712 Domain — The signing domain version changed from "1" to "2".
 The SDK handles this based on your exchange version config.
 No More Settlement Routers — V1 used FeeModule router contracts between operators and the exchange.
 V2 eliminates routers.
 Operators call the exchange contracts directly. exchange_version Field — V2 trades include "exchange_version": "v2" on each trade object in settlement and trade events.
 V1 trades omit this field.
 Use it to distinguish which exchange system processed a settlement.

 What Didn’t Change